Get a 60-second summary on YouTube.

 When in operation, its outputs are not solely rules-based.
 This separates it from just another code library.

-But to actually get anything done, it must form part of an
+But to actually get anything done, a model must form part of an

 2. AI application